-As I am sure you know it is very hard to find foods that are friendly to special dietary needs while you are travelling.
-Airplanes have fewer and fewer items available that are safe for those with "food allergies/ intolerances" so it is very important to be prepared to feed yourself.
+As I am sure you know it is very hard to find foods that are friendly to special dietary needs while you are traveling.
+Airplanes have fewer and fewer items available that are safe for those with “food allergies/ intolerances” so it is very important to be prepared to feed yourself.

 If you have a dehydrator now is the time to use it!
 I don’t have one yet (it is on the wish list!) but I do have a reliable source of local grassed beef jerky where I live so I stock up on this before any trip that I am going on.

-I pull a few of these out of the freezer before I leave and they hold up very well while travelling.
+I pull a few of these out of the freezer before I leave and they hold up very well while traveling.
 And they are great for satisfying that sweet craving that tends to hit when you are bored while flying (I assume I am not the only one who experiences this?).